TexasBearKat/dndstats/README.md

 makes good dnd stats! trust me bro

-count: how many numbers of target or higher\n
+count: how many numbers of target or higher

-target: number you want or higher\n
+target: number you want or higher

-least: lowest number allowed\n
+least: lowest number allowed

 <3